We used our Knowledge Graph and AI tools to identify a leading COVID-19 treatment, which is now FDA approved.

 Repeated validation from randomised controlled trials

-Data from four randomised controlled trials confirmed that baricitinib is a safe and effective treatment for severe COVID-19,2 with the COV-BARRIER trial showing that baricitinib plus standard of care reduced deaths by 38% across hospitalised adult patients.3
+Data from four randomised controlled trials confirmed that baricitinib is a safe and effective treatment for severe COVID-19,2 with the COV-BARRIER trial showing that baricitinib plus standard of care reduced deaths by 38% across hospitalised adult patients3.

 Both the World Health Organization4 and the FDA5 have recommended the use of baricitinib for hospitalised COVID-19 patients.